-Right of use assets and lease liability - Policy from June 1, 2019
+Right of use assets and lease liability

 A lease liability and right of use asset are recognized at the date at which the leased asset is made available.
 Options to extend or cancel a lease are reflected in the lease term only if they are reasonably certain to be exercised.
-The lease payments for leases of low value assets and leases with initial terms of one year or less are expensed as incurred.
+The lease payments for leases of low value assets and leases with initial terms of one year or less are expenses as incurred.

-The lease liability is measured as the present value of the future minimum lease payments, discounted using the Company's incremental borrowing rate where the rate implicit in the lease in unknown.
-Tax, maintenance and insurance (TMI) costs that are required to be paid under leases for premises are accounted for as non-lease components and are expensed as incurred.
+The lease liability is measured as the present value of the future minimum lease payments, discounted using the Company's incremental borrowing rate where the rate implicit in the lease is unknown.
+Tax, maintenance and insurance (TMI) costs that are required to be paid under leases for premises are accounted for as non-lease components and are expenses as incurred.
 The lease liability is subsequently accounted for at amortized cost using the effective interest method.